Rabbi Howard Zack

 Rabbi Howard Zack has been the Spiritual Leader of Congregation Torat Emet since its inception in September 2001.
 His passion for people and community and his keen insight into communal endeavors have made him a vital part of the Columbus Jewish landscape and have endeared him into the hearts of all those who know him.

-In addition to building and fostering our growing congregation, Rabbi Zack is also a driving force in the ongoing work and development of many local and national Jewish organizations.
-Rabbi Zack serves as a mentor to many young Orthodox Rabbis in the field.
-He has served as President of the Columbus Board of Rabbis, as well as on various committees for the Columbus Jewish Federation, the Wexner Graduate Fellows program, Columbus Torah Academy, Yeshiva University, Rabbinical Council of America, Orthodox Union, and the Executive Committee of the Rabbinic Cabinet at United Jewish Communities.
+In addition to building and fostering our growing congregation, Rabbi Zack is also a driving force in the ongoing work and development of many local and national organizations.
+He serves as a mentor to many young Orthodox Rabbis in the field, and he is an Executive officer of the Rabbinical Council of America.
+He has served as Pesident of the Columbus Board of Rabbis, as well as on various committees for the Columbus Jewish Federation, the Wexner Graduate Fellows Program, Columbus Torah Academy, Yeshiva University, Orthodox Union, and the Executive Committee of the Rabinic Cabinet at United Jewish Communities.

-Main Street is proud that Rabbi Howard Zack, his wife Linda, and their three children, Etana, Shifra and Meira, have chosen to make Columbus, Ohio and the Main Street Synagogue, their home.
+Main Street is proud that Rabbi Howard Zack, his wife Linda, and their three children, Etana, Shifra and Meria, have made Columbus, Ohio and Torat Emet, their home.

 Rabbi Joel Epstein

-Rabbi Epstein lives in Bexley with his wife, Janice.
-They are the proud parents of Rabbi Shaul Epstein, Sarah Epstein Barth, and David Epstein.
+Rabbi Epstein and his wife, Janice are proud parents of Rabbi Shaul Epstein (Sara Libby), Sarah Epstein Barth (Amitai) and David Epstein (Miriam).
 They have 7 grandchildren.